gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     Ring Gear
+        Refer to :doc:`/docs/hardware-basics/motor-guide/gearbox-anatomy`
-        Refer to the Motor and Servo guide for more information.
+        for more information.

     Robot Controller
-        The Robot Controller (RC) phone refers to the phone that is on the robot and is connected to the Expansion Hub via the Micro USB cable.
+        The Robot Controller (RC) phone refers to the phone that is on the robot and is connected to the :term:`Expansion Hub` via the Micro USB cable.
 This can now be replaced by a Control Hub.

     RS-550 Series Motor
         The RS-555 series motor is the standard motor in FTC.
-        It forms the base for the Andymark NeveRest, REV HD Hex, and goBILDA Yellow Jacket motors.
+        It forms the base for the :term:`Andymark NeveRest <NeveRest Motor>`, :term:`REV HD Hex <HD Hex Motor>`,
+        and :term:`goBILDA Yellow Jacket <Yellow Jacket Motor>` motors.

         .. image:: images/glossary/rs-550-series-motor.png
             :alt: A RS-555 motor, in the form of a bare NeveRest motor
             :width: 200

     Servo
-        A servo is a small DC motor attached to servo gears that is contvery finely controllable.
+        A servo is a small DC motor attached to servo gears that is very finely controllable.
         Servos are used in FTC for high-precision applications that are low-load - for example, opening a trapdoor for balls to fall through.